napari/napari.github.io/developers/documentation/how_to_submit_pr_online.md

 - **Explanations** go in `napari/docs/guides/`
 - **Tutorials** go in `napari/docs/tutorials/`
 - **How-tos** go in `napari/docs/howtos`

+Not sure where to place your document?
+Make a best guess and open the pull request - the napari team will help you edit your document and find the right spot!
 ## 3. Upload your file

-Once you're in the right folder, you can click on `Add File -> Upload Files`, then drag your file into the box or click `choose your files` and navigate to your document on your computer.
+Once you're in the right folder, you can click on `Add File -> Upload Files`, then drag your file into the box or click `choose your files` and navigate to the document on your computer.

 ![Screenshot of top right of repository page with an arrow pointing to Add File, Upload Files](assets/upload_files.png)

 ## 4. Open the Pull Request

-Once your file has finished uploading, scroll down and add a title and description for this commit.
+Once your file has finished uploading, scroll down and add a title and description for this change.
 Then, choose the `Create a new branch for this commit and start a pull request` option, optionally choose a descriptive name for your branch, and click `Propose changes`.
 This will open the PR creation page.

 ![Screenshot of file upload page showing an uploaded file, and two text boxes - the title of the commit and its description, as well as the Propose changes button](assets/open_pr.png)